Paige Hall Smith, PhD, MSPH

 Donna M. Duffy, Ph.D. is a faculty member in the Department of Kinesiology at UNCG.
 In addition to her faculty responsibilities, Donna is the Program Director for the Program for the Advancement of Girls and Women in Sport and Physical Activity, which is housed in the Center for Women’s Health and Wellness at UNCG.
 Donna completed her Ph.D. in the Department of Kinesiology at UNCG in 2007.
 Prior to coming to UNCG, Donna completed her B.S. and M.Ed. at Boston University in Curriculum and Instruction.

-Christine Murray, Ph.D. is an Assistant Professor in the Department of Counseling and Educational Development.
-In addition, she is the Program Director for the Program to Advance Community Responses to Violence Against Women, also housed in the Center for Women’s Health and Wellness.
-See homepage.
-Christine completed her Ph.D. in Counselor Education at the University of Florida.
+Loreen Olson, Ph.D. is a faculty member in the Department of Communication Studies at UNCG.
+In addition to her faculty responsibilities, Loreen is the Program Director to the Program to Advance Community Responses to Violence Against Women, which is housed in the Center for Women’s Health and Wellness at UNCG.

 After 41 years at UNCG, Jackie White retired from her position as Professor of Psychology and Associate Dean for Research in the College of Arts and Sciences.
 She then assumed the position of the 2012-2013 APA Catherine Acuff Congressional Fellow, where she worked in the office of Congresswoman Diana DeGette.
 She is now back at UNCG as a Senior Research Scientist in the Center for Women’s Health and Wellness, where she is leading an initiative to develop an evaluation plan for the Office of Violence against Women in the Department of Justice.